-The term 'Federal Reserve Bank Notes' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Federal Reserve Bank Notes' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Federal Reserve Bank Notes were the bank notes in the United States that were issued from 1915 to 1934.
 They are legal tender and acceptable in transactions in the United States.
 They exist alongside other historical anomalies of American paper notes, including U.S. silver certificates, United States Notes, National Bank Notes, Gold Certificates, and Federal Reserve Notes.

 Federal Reserve Bank Notes possessed the exact same value as other types of notes with identical face value.
 These bank notes from the Federal Reserve are different from traditional Federal Reserve Notes because they are actually specifically backed up by one of the branches of the twelve regional Federal Reserve Banks instead of all of them in common.
 They also had the backing of U.S. bonds as with National Bank Notes.
 The difference is that the Federal Reserve Banks were the ones to issue them instead of the chartered National Banks.
 These Federal Reserve Bank Notes ceased to be issued in 1934 and are not available in circulation any longer.
 Since 1971, there are only the Federal Reserve Notes of the various United States bank notes that are produced and released.

 It was in the year 1915 that the first larger sized Federal Reserve Bank Notes appeared.
 These were printed with denominations of $20, $10, and $5.
 They possessed a design with common elements relevant to the Federal Reserve Notes and the National Bank Notes of that day and age.
 By 1918, they had begun issuing $50, $2, and $1 denominations as well.